TcOpenGroup/TcOpen/src/TcOpen.Inxton/src/TcOpen.Inxton.Local.Security.Blazor/README.md

 ## Alert

-Component of TcOpen.Inxton.Local.Security.Blazor library is alert messaging.
-It is used by authentication, and it is avaliable for everyone, everywhere in application.
+Library TcOpen.Inxton.Local.Security.Blazor includes alert messaging.
+It is used by authentication, and it is available for everyone, everywhere in application.

 For using them add following line in your main layout of your application.